EricKightley/fragforce/README.rst

 deformation, surface force, and fragmentation force on an ellipsoidal droplet.
 Companion to Kightley et al. (in prep).
 See /examples/usage.py for usage.

+Usage
+_____

+The source code in /fragforce/fragforce is available as a PyPi package, fragforce.
+This can be installed, for example, using pip:

+$ pip install fragforce

+Having done so, the package can then be imported just like any other:

+>>>> import fragforce
+>>>> a = fragforce.somefunction(b,c)

+Usage examples can be found in /examples/usage.py.
+These assume that fragforce has been installed from PyPi as a python package.

+Source Code and Local Modifications
+___________________________________

+In the unlikely event that you are using this package and do not have a desk next to mine (our offices are under the bleachers in the football stadium, how do you like that?) you will likely want to modify or access the source code.
+Note that if you have installed the package as described above, modifying the contents of /fragforce/fragforce/ will not affect anything you import from fragforce.
+Instead you'll need to import the functions and/or files locally.
+Things are set up to make this as painless as I know how to do.
+Code is distributed into several independent files:

+/fragforce/fragforce/surface_triangulation.py
+/fragforce/fragforce/deformation.py
+/fragforce/fragforce/pywrappers.py

+None of these files imports any of the others, which will I hope reduce some headache in making any local modifications.
+The only potential issue is that pywrappers.py imports two files.
+One of them is a pickle file containing information on surface triangulations that has been hard-coded to save on computation time (actually the one it imports is fast to generate but this system is in place in case we at some point want more accurate integration, at which point it will be desirable to import the triangulation).
+The other is a .so (see the Compiled C code section below).
+Both of these files are in the same directory as pywrappers.py and pywrappers imports them using a relative filepath constructing using the os package.
+I think that this means just importing pywrappers like any other local file, for example using sys:

+>>>> import sys
+>>>> sys.path.append('/home/cleveruser/path/to/fragforce/')
+>>>> import deformation

+will work on anyone's system.
+If it doesn't, look in pywrappers.py to modify the filepath for the pickle load and the ctypes import, both at the start of the file.

 Dependencies
 ____________